listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.3-updating-previous-memories/problem/readme.md

-Our memory setup is working nicely, but it has a big problem - we can only add memories.
-We can't update memories or delete memories.
+Our memory setup is working nicely, but it has a big problem - we can only _add_ memories.
+We can't update or delete them.
 This means it's only good for truly permanent information, which isn't realistic.

+That ends up being quite limiting.
 Even "permanent" facts about people can change over time.
-You think you like window seats on planes, but as you get older and your bladder gets worse, you might prefer aisle seats.
+You think you like window seats on planes, but as you get older (and perhaps your bladder gets worse), you might prefer aisle seats.

-The LLM needs to be able to not only add memories about you but also update its database of information.
+So our system needs to be able to not only add memories about you but also update its database of information.

 This capability also gives us access to more interesting patterns where the AI can retain working memory about you, such as what you're currently focusing on.
 We don't have to restrict ourselves to permanent facts - we can include temporary information too, making the memory system more useful.

 ## The Schemas & System Prompt

-We'll implement this inside the `/api/chat` file.
+We'll implement this inside the [`/api/chat.ts`](./api/chat.ts) file.
 Our first set of to-dos are in the `generateObject` call inside the `onFinish` function of `createUIMessageStream`.
 Here's what it currently looks like:

 ```ts
 const memoriesResult = await generateObject({